 Broadside Free Radio Movement car sticker

 Graham Webb Graham Webb Born in Parramatta, Australia on 19th April 1936, Graham “Spider” Webb got into broadcasting via a career as a telegram delivery boy.
-Hollywood film star Rod Taylor asked Graham's help in playing a practical joke on a colleague and was so impressed by his performance that he persuaded him to give up delivering telegrams and take professional acting training.
-This led to Graham becoming one of Australia's top broadcasters before deciding to try his luck in Europe.
-He worked for Radio Monte Carlo, Radio Norway and the Voice of Germany before ending up on Radio Caroline South in May 1965.
+The film star Rod Taylor asked Graham's help in playing a practical joke on a colleague and was so impressed by his voice that he persuaded him to give up delivering telegrams and train to be a broadcaster.
+This led to Graham becoming one of Australia's top DJs before deciding to try his luck in Europe.
+He worked for Radio Monte Carlo, Radio Norway and the Voice of Germany before ending up on Radio Caroline South in 1965.
 After time as a DJ, with a show called Cobweb Corner, he became news director for the Caroline network organising the Newsbeat bulletins for both ships.
-He also commentated on offshore radio's only on-air wedding, that of DJ Mick Luvzit to Janet Teret.
+He also commentated on offshore radio's only on-air wedding, that of DJ Mick Luvzit to Janet Terrett.
 After his time at sea Graham returned home where he has had a successful radio and television career, including presenting the Australian version of Blind Date.
-He was also heard again on British radio when he introduced the Australian segment of World Wide Family Favourites on BBC Radio Two.
-He currently operates Sunshine FM, a community radio station on the Sunshine Coast in Queensland, Australia.
-Graham returned to the UK in August 2002 for a DJ reunion and photos of the event can be seen on the Radio London and Offshore Radio Guide web sites.
-He also attended another DJ reunion in Vancouver in July 2004 and the August 2007 Radio Academy Celebration of Offshore Radio.
-(Many thanks to Graham for getting in touch.
-As well as the clip, below, Graham can also be heard on the Gordon Cruse recording and there are others on the pages dealing with the loan of the Cheeta II and the return of the Mi Amigo.)
+He was also heard again on British radio when he introduced the Australian segment of Family Favourites on BBC Radio 2.
+Graham returned to the UK in August 2002 for a DJ reunion and photos of the event can be seen on the Radio London website and Offshore Radio Nostalgia's Flickr page.
+He also attended a DJ reunion in Vancouver in July 2004, the August 2007 Radio Academy Celebration of Offshore Radio and the Offshore 50 reunion in August 2017.
+There is an interview with him here.
+His final years were spent at Harmony FM, a community station serving the Hawkesbury region of New South Wales, Australia.
+Graham died on 26th April 2024, aged 88.
+Our tribute to him is here.
+(Many thanks to Nigel Fell for some information and to Graham himself.
+As well as the audio, below, Graham can be heard in a clip on the Mick Luvzit tribute page and there are others on the pages dealing with the loan of the Cheeta II and the return of the Mi Amigo.
+This photo was sent to the webmaster by Graham when he was on Radio Caroline South.)

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P